chriswyatt1/Trinity_to_SVM/README.md

 To run the papers data , enter in your terminal:

-`nextflow run main.nf -bg`
+`nextflow run main.nf -bg --example true`

-This download the data from NCBI, then run an example SVM test.
+This download the data from NCBI, then run an example SVM test (which is Angiopolybia as the test, and Vespula_vulgaris,Vespa_crabro,Metapolybia_cingulata,Polybia_quadracincta as background[training sets]).
 This could potentially take days, so normally this is better run on a high performance university cluster (see step 2).
+The flag `--example true`, tells the script to download the database from NCBI first before trying to run the SVM.
+Without this flag, you would need to point to the location of this directory (using the --data flag to ./DATA).

 These are the flags you can change in the script: